core-wg/core-problem-details/draft-ietf-core-problem-details.md

 entry, the documentation of which defines these internal entries, typically chosen to address a given application domain.

-When evolving Custom Problem Detail entry definitions, the "ignore-unknown rule" discussed in the introduction to
+When there is a need to evolve a Custom Problem Detail entry definition, the "ignore-unknown rule" discussed in the introduction to
-{{sec-new-attributes}} can help with including additional information.
+{{sec-new-attributes}} provides an easy way to include additional information.
 The assumption is that this is done in a backward and forward compatible way.
-Sometimes, Custom Problem Detail entries can evolve in a way where forward compatibility by applying the "ignore-unknown rule" would not be appropriate: e.g., when needing to add a "must-understand" member, which can only be ignored at the peril of misunderstanding the Concise Problem Details data item ("false interoperability").
+Sometimes, Custom Problem Detail entries may need to evolve in a way where forward compatibility by applying the "ignore-unknown rule" would not be appropriate: e.g., when adding a "must-understand" member, which can only be ignored at the peril of misunderstanding the Concise Problem Details data item ("false interoperability").
-In this case, a new Custom Problem Detail key can simply be registered for this case, keeping the old key backward and forward-compatible.
+In this case, a new Custom Problem Detail key can simply be registered for this case, keeping the old key backward and forward compatible.

 # Security Considerations {#seccons}